Sugar Ray Seales

 "Sugar" Ray Seales, (born September 4, 1952) is an American former boxer.
 He was the only American boxer to win a gold medal in the 1972 Summer Olympics.
 As a professional, he fought middleweight champion Marvin Hagler three times.
 He is also the former NABF and USBA middleweight champion.

 Family and early life

 Seales was born in the U.S. Virgin Islands, where his father, who boxed in the U.S. Army, was stationed.
 The Seales family moved to Tacoma, Washington in 1965.
 He is the half-brother of boxer Dale Grant and the brother of boxer Wilbur Seales.

 Career

+Olympic

 Seales was a product of the Tacoma Boys Club amateur boxing program, and was coached by Joe Clough.